ahanavish/shebuilds/README.md

 * company_type: Type of current employer
 * last_new_job: Difference in years between previous job and current job
 * training_hours: Training hours completed

+## Challenges we faced
+Challenges we ran into involved the integration of Django with React and ML models.
+Major issues with Django were setting it up and getting our REST API on work as we tried Django for the first time.
+Also, there were many errors involved with creating models then making the respective views.